ychtanaka/marine-snow/README.md

 The synthesized images for Task 2 have small- and large-sized marine snow artifacts.
 For large-sized artifacts, we set the largest width/height of marine snow to 32 pixels, which corresponds to 8.3% compared to the image width.
 Furthermore, the probabilities of small- and large-sized artifacts are set to 0.7 and 0.3, respectively.

 ## Downloading MSRB Dataset
-You can download MSRB Dataset from this page.
+You can download MSRB Dataset from this repository.
+The file is zipped.
+After unzipping, you can find MSRB1 and MSRB2 directories which correspond to the Tasks 1 and 2, respectively.
+You can find training and test directories under MSRB1 and MSRB2.

 ## Examples from MSRB Dataset